Tricastin Nuclear Power Plant: Cooling water

+Uranium solution release

 In July 2008, 18,000 litres (4,755 gallons) of uranium solution containing natural uranium were accidentally released on the Tricastin Nuclear Site.
 Due to cleaning and repair work the containment system for a uranium solution holding tank was not functional when the tank filled.
 The inflow exceeded the tank's capacity and 30 cubic metres of uranium solution leaked with 18 cubic metres spilled to the ground.
 Testing found elevated uranium levels in the nearby rivers Gaffière and Lauzon.
 The liquid that escaped to the ground contained about 75 kg of unenriched uranium which is toxic as a heavy metal while possessing only slight radioactivity.
 Estimates for the releases were initially higher, up to 360 kg of natural uranium, but lowered later.

 Ground and surface water tests indicated that levels of radioactivity were 5% higher than the maximum rate allowed.
 In the near vicinity and above ground, the local watchdog group CRIIRAD has detected unusually high levels of radiation.

 French authorities banned the use of water from the Gaffière and Lauzon for drinking and watering of crops.
 Swimming, water sports and fishing were also banned.
 This incident has been classified as Level 1 on the International Nuclear Event Scale.

 In July 2008, approximately 100 employees were exposed to radioactive particles that escaped from a pipe in a reactor that had been shut down.
 Additionally, a nuclear waste leak that apparently had remained undiscovered since 2005 spilled into a concrete protective shell in Romans-sur-Isere.
 Areva, who owns the site, ensured that the leak had not caused harm to the environment, but the issue sparked discussion about an old French army terrain, where nuclear waste was deposited in shielded dumps.
 The layer of dirt covering the waste is reported to have been thinned due to wind and rain erosion, directly exposing nuclear waste material to open air.
 Also, the speed with which the Tricastin incident was reported to the Autorité de sûreté nucléaire (8 hours) and subsequently to local authorities (another 6 hours) is subject of ongoing discussions.
 The European Commissioner Andris Piebalgs may send inspectors to the sites to investigate recent events further.

 Other implications following the incidents resulted in a drop in the sale of wines from the Tricastin area.
 Acting on the wishes of the wine growers to change the name of the appellation to something without "Tricastin", to avoid being associated with the nuclear power plant, in June 2010, INAO signalled its intention to allow a name change from Coteaux du Tricastin AOC to Grignan-Les Adhemar effective from the 2010 vintage.